adhanowa/Sample-Network-Application/README.md

 # Release Notes

- - The tool currently logs to file, and the Ubuntu system log for all critical events
+ - The tool currently logs to file and the Ubuntu system log for all critical events
- - An HTTP web based servicee for storing critical event data will be avaiable shortly
+ - An HTTP web based service for storing critical event data will be avaiable shortly
+ - Typically, I would like to store and retreive data via JSON key value pairs

 ## Prerequisites
  - Run tool on Ubuntu 14.x / 16.x